Dates: 22-24 January 2020

 We invite ResMa students and PhD students to participate in this winter school by means of a focused paper and active participation during the three day gatherings.
 We invite historical studies as well as conceptual reflections, we invite scholars coming from the legal side and those coming from the humanities.
 Our aim is to make the different disciplines talk to one another and to have a broad scope of reflections on the dynamics described above.

 The first day of our meeting will consist in theoretical explorations of the concepts at stake and in focusing on the papers produced by the participants.
-The papers will be central in the next two mornings as well.
-In the two
+The full programme can be found here (updated January 2020).

 Our confirmed keynote speakers are: